Playing soccer has many health benefits, especially if you’re looking to have fun and stay in shape,

 And in turn, it improves how well the muscles use the oxygen for energy.

 2. Improves ability to shed unwanted fat

-Metabolism is the process by which our bodies convert what we eat and drink to energy.
+Metabolism is the process by which our bodies convert what we eat and drink into energy.

 Your body’s insulin level is also sensitive at this time so there is no way it will store glycogen as fats.

-Adrenaline is produced alongside which helps to move fats results in the burning of fats.
+Adrenaline is produced alongside which helps to move fats resulting in the burning of fats.

 3. Boosts cardiovascular health

 Cardiovascular health refers to how healthy our hearts and blood vessels are with each day.